 I wrote Parenting Through the Ranks: How to Raise Successful Scouts because there are myriad resources to help parents learn about Scouting, but none about how to parent their Scout.
 My book will help you to maximize the benefits of Scouting to influence all areas of your child’s life, and help parents develop a richer, long-lasting relationship with their children.

 Available September 1st, ask your local Scout shop for a copy, or you can order it directly through Amazon or any of your favorite online or physical bookstores.
-Through September 15th, the electronic version will be available for only $2.99, a 70% discount off of the normal $9.95 price.

 Also, to learn more about my work and find even more helpful resources, be sure to visit dharakalauthor.org.
 Until next time, I’m wishing you and your family an incredible Scouting journey!